gvwilson/thirdbit/src/fiction/leaderboard/index.md

 AIs could do both jobs better and faster than people, but then what would newcomers like us do to earn citizenship?

-Things started to change once the trillionaires started dying, but by then they both had Caspian flu.
+Things started to get better when the trillionaires started dying, but by then they both had Caspian flu.
 *Ummi* went first, quickly.
 My *abbi* spent his last days drawing pictures of houses he had once hoped to build,